near/NEPs/specs/Standards/Tokens/FungibleToken.md

 ## Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The full implementation in Rust can be found there: https://github.com/nearprotocol/near-sdk-rs/blob/master/examples/fungible-token/src/lib.rs
+The full implementation in Rust can be found there: [fungible-token](https://github.com/nearprotocol/near-sdk-rs/blob/master/examples/fungible-token/src/lib.rs)

 **NOTES:**
-- All amounts, balances and allowance are limited by U128 (max value `2**128 - 1`).
+- All amounts, balances and allowance are limited by `U128` (max value `2**128 - 1`).
 - Token standard uses JSON for serialization of arguments and results.
 - Amounts in arguments and results have are serialized as Base-10 strings, e.g. `"100"`.
 This is done to avoid JSON limitation of max integer value of `2**53`.
+- The contract tracks storage difference before and after the call.
+If the storage increases, the contract requires the caller of the contract to attach enough deposit to the function call to cover the storage stake difference.
+It's done to prevent denial of service attack on the contract by taking all available storage.
+If the storage decreases, the contract will issue a refund for the storage stake difference.
+The unused tokens from the attached deposit are also going to be refunded, so it's safe to attach more deposit than required.

 Interface: